jg-rp/liquid/README.rst

 Things worthy of note:

-- Block tags (those that have a start and end tag with any number of statements in between) are expect to leave the stream with their closing tag as the current token.
+- Block tags (those that have a start and end tag with any number of statements in between) are expected to leave the stream with their closing tag as the current token.

 - The template lexer does not attempt to tokenize tag expressions.
-It is up to the ``Tag`` to tokenize and parse it's expression, if any, possibly using or extending a built-in expression lexer found in ``liquid.lex``.
+It is up to the ``Tag`` to tokenize and parse its expression, if any, possibly using or extending a built-in expression lexer found in ``liquid.lex``.

 - The ``expect`` and ``expect_peek`` helper functions inspect tokens from the stream and